LPD Awarded CALEA Accreditation for the Sixth Time

-Accreditation from CALEA (Commission on Accreditation for Law Enforcement Agencies) requires that the department meet 381 professional standards based on national best practices.
-The reaccreditation process takes place every four years and requires an extensive review including a week-long, on-site audit by outside assessors.
+Accreditation from CALEA (Commission on Accreditation for Law Enforcement Agencies) requires that the department meet 366 professional standards based on national best practices.
+The reaccreditation process takes place every four years and requires an extensive review including a week-long, audit by outside assessors.
 The agency must demonstrate continual compliance during the full four-year award cycle.
 During the site-based assessment, the auditors focused on several key areas:

 Of approximately 18,000 law enforcement agencies in the United States, less than 5% are accredited.
-LPD is one of only 18 Colorado law enforcement agencies who have achieved full accreditation status.
-Chief Doug Stephens stated, “We are very proud to have received our fifth reaccreditation from CALEA.
+LPD is one of only 18 Colorado law enforcement agencies that have achieved full accreditation status.
+Chief Doug Stephens said, “We are very proud to have received our sixth reaccreditation from CALEA.
 Accreditation helps us achieve our goals of transparency and commitment to high professional standards for the community we serve.”